aptech/docs/docs/CR-recode.rst

 Purpose
 ----------------
 Changes the values of an existing vector from a vector of new values.
 Used in data transformations.

 Format
 ----------------
 .. function:: recode(x, e, v)

-    :param x:
+    :param x: data to be recoded (changed)
-    :type x: Nx1 vector to be recoded (changed)
+    :type x: Nx1 vector

-    :param e:
-    :type e: NxK matrix of 1's and 0's
+    :param e: matrix of 1's and 0's

-    :param v:
+    :type e: NxK matrix

-    :type v: Kx1 vector containing the new values to be assigned to the recoded variable
+    :param v: vector containing the new values to be assigned to the recoded variable
+    :type v: Kx1 vector

-    :returns: y (*Nx1 vector*) containing the recoded values of x.
+    :returns: y (*Nx1 vector*) containing the recoded values of *x*.

 Remarks
 -------

-There should be no more than a single 1 in any row of e.
+There should be no more than a single 1 in any row of *e*.

-For any given row N of x and e, if the Kth column of e is 1, the Kth element of v will replace the original element of x.
+For any given row :math:`N` of *x* and *e*, if the Kth column of *e* is 1, the Kth element of *v* will replace the original element of *x*.

-If every column of e contains a 0, the original value of x will be unchanged.
+If every column of e contains a 0, the original value of *x* will be unchanged.

 Examples